53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 • Be Puzzled – Feeling brave?
 This 33,600-piece puzzle is the world’s largest.
 It might take you the whole year to put together and will foster a LOT of family time!

-• Fun Family Outing– You don’t have to go all the way to the Grand Canyon or New York to have a fun family trip.
+• Fun Family Outing– You don’t have to go all the way to the Grand Canyon or New York City to have a fun family trip.
 Visit an amusement park, take a local food tour, or plan a family staycation.
 Remember, looking forward to an experience makes the experience more fun and fosters happiness on its own!

 • Volunteer – Truly a gift that keeps on giving.
 If your kids are old enough, volunteer at a local food pantry or charity.
 Give your kids (and yourself) the gift of helping others!